 Front row: Michael Lamos, Craig Seaman, Greg Bozak.
 Back row: Joyce Bozak, Howe Stanton, David Stanton, Joyce Lake.
 About 1972, this team won the Bible Bowl at state level at Houghton.
 The book was Matthew.

 Rev. Laurie Greenlaw, originally from New Brunswick, Canada served from July 10, 1978 through July 11, 1995.
-He has been serving at the Millerton Wesleyan Church, PA from August 21, 1998 through the present.
+He became pastor of the Millerton Wesleyan Church, PA in August 1998.

 Rev. Laurie and Mrs. Greenlaw

 In 1999 the Champlain District changed its name to Eastern New York – New England District due to the fact that: “The Champlain District has grown to include various regions such as: St. Lawrence Seaway, Adirondack Park, Champlain Valley, Hudson Valley, Mohawk Valley, Capital Area, Central New York, Catskill Park, Connecticut, Massachusetts, Vermont, and New Hampshire… due to new church planting efforts extended toward major metropolitan areas of New York and New England.”